 The abuser and damage control

 When a woman leaves because of abuse, it’s often not a forgiveness issue.
 Two women every week die at the hands of her abuser.
-Mercy has nothing to do with the problems.
-The abuse won’t change if she forgives, often if she acts on the advice to reconcile and return home when she does this could be more detrimental for safety than before.
+Mercy has nothing to do with the problem.
+The abuse won’t change if she forgives.
+Often if she acts on the advice to reconcile and return home, when she does, this could be more detrimental to her safety than before.

 Your encouragement gives the abuser support and bolsters his courage to the detriment of the victim and sometimes the children.